Donald Hoop Murder: Where is Joy Major Hoop Now?

 Donald Hoop Was Shot to Death Outside the Bar He Owned

 Donald Ray “Whitey” Hoop was born on May 22, 1960, in West Union, Ohio, to Arthur Robert Hoop and Lucy Owens Hoop.
 He was one of seven children, growing up alongside three brothers and three sisters in a lively, bustling household.
-Despite the activity around him, Donald stood out for his deep empathy and willingness to help others.
-As he grew older, he remained close to his parents and family, eventually settling in Mount Orab, Ohio.
+Donald stood out for his deep empathy and willingness to help others. from his childhood As he grew older, he remained close to his parents and family, eventually settling in Mount Orab, Ohio.

 Everything came to a grinding halt on February 10, 1997, when police received a call around 1:30 am reporting a shooting in the parking lot of Slammers Bar.
 Upon arriving at the scene, they found Joy cradling Donald, weeping as he lay lifeless.
 He had been shot twice in the head, and the arriving medical team confirmed he had no pulse.
 With no known enemies, it was baffling why Donald had been murdered so brutally.
 However, the police quickly followed a lead in hopes of uncovering the identity of the killer.